 In 2010, I graduated from high school.
 I was the editor of the literary magazine, and I led a team to put together a publication that I’m still proud of.
 That spring, I also got my first big recognition as a writer.
 A teacher nominated a short story I wrote for an award, and I won.
 The scholarship money helped me pay for college, but the boost of confidence it gave me has lasted to this day.

-That fall, I started at Trinity University.
+That fall, I enrolled at a small liberal arts college.
 An English major didn’t seem practical to me, so I studied international affairs instead.
 In November, I participated in NaNoWriMo for the first time and wrote 50,000 words.
 It was the first time I’d ever been so disciplined about my writing, and it made me feel like a superhero.
 Like being a writer was possible.

 I worked towards a business double major, but somewhere in between business law and management classes, I realized I didn’t care one whit about “business.”
 So I threw practicality out the window and declared history as my second major.
 Not only is it a subject I’ve always loved, but all those history classes gave me the skills I needed to write historical fiction.

 My junior year, I took a creative writing class, just for fun.
 At the close of the semester, the professor asked invited me to join the staff of her literary journal.
 Throughout the next year, I reviewed submissions, edited pieces, and designed the finished product.
 As my college career waned, the experience made me realize I didn’t want to move to Washington D.C. and work for a politician—I wanted to work in publishing.